Membership statistics (LDS Church): Countries

-The tables on this section represents Latter-day Saint membership, as reported by the Church, as of December 31, 2023.
-Except where indicated, general population figures are based on the latest CIA estimates (primarily for 2024).
+The tables on this section represents Latter-day Saint membership, as reported by the Church, as of December 31, 2025.
+Except where indicated, general population figures are based on population estimates (primarily for 2025).
 Percentages of LDS members were calculated with this information.
 The link under the names of each country, territory, etc. corresponds to brief LDS history and statistical information for that particular area.